 Hocking River in Fairfield, Hocking and Athens County

 The Hocking Hills region of southeastern Ohio is one of the most beautiful areas in the entire state, and if you’re looking for an alternative to hitting the trails, paddling down the Hocking River is a great option.
 Boasting some of the same famous scenery featured along the trails of Hocking Hills State Park, the river is an incredibly beautiful destination!
 One popular place to rent watercraft is Hocking Hills Canoe Livery, which offers kayaking and canoeing, as well as rafting.
-The company also offers campgrounds and packages that include horseback riding and family fun adventures!
+The company has certain restrictions for the time being and recommends reservations to reduce contact.

 Big Darby Creek near Columbus